bbbbbr/Petris/README.md

 * **Marathon**: For the long distance player

 ##### Head-to-Head 2 Player
-Two players can compete over Game Boy Link Cable (CGB and GBA) in all game types.
+(TBD) Two players can compete over Game Boy Link Cable (CGB and GBA) in all game types.
  * Send crunch-ups to your opponent when you complete long pets or level-up.
 The last player standing wins the match.

 ##### Difficulty Settings